sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 We now need to modify the CAmkES configutation of our test program to tell CAmkES that our program is configured for this platform and our code can have capabilities allocation to access certain devices.

-This is done by creating a specific "platform_devices.h" file for the Odroid-C2 in the example application.
+This is done by creating a specific `platform_devices.h` file for the Odroid-C2 in the example application.

-We create camkes/apps/uboot-driver-example/include/plat/odroidc2/platform_devices.h with the following
+We create `camkes/apps/uboot-driver-example/include/plat/odroidc2/platform_devices.h` with the following
 content:

 ```c